Fisker closes deal for supplier Magna to build its SUV, take stake in startup

 Fisker, which is merging with Spartan Energy Acquisition Corp SPAQ.N, said it had finalized a deal with Canada's Magna to build the Ocean in Europe, marking the Canadian supplier's first entry into contract manufacturing for an EV startup.

 Magna's stake in Fisker is subject to hitting three engineering and production milestones through the planned start of production of the Ocean in November 2022, Henrik Fisker said.
-Fisker Inc said in August it had a tentative deal for Magna to build the SUV at its Graz, Austria, plant.
+Fisker Inc said in August it had a tentative deal for Magna to build the SUV at its Graz plant.

-"This is a great example of our strategy to leverage our strong portfolio to scale for future mobility needs," Magna President Swamy Kotagiri said in a statement.
+Magna President Swamy Kotagiri told Reuters the stake is more about Magna getting compensated.

+"We really want to be the Switzerland for the automotive industry - neutrality," he said.
+"We're not siding with one customer."

-"This is a unique competitive position for us, particularly with new mobility players and OEMs seeking to expand their electrified offerings.”
+"This is a unique competitive position for us, particularly with new mobility players and (automakers) seeking to expand their electrified offerings."

-Fisker had previously said it was negotiating to use Volkswagen AG's VOWG_p.DE MEB electric-vehicle platform for the Ocean, but Fisker said the company remains in talks with the German automaker to use unspecified body and interior parts.
+Fisker had previously said it was negotiating to use Volkswagen AG's VOWG_p.DE MEB electric-vehicle platform, but Henrik Fisker said the company remains in talks with the German automaker to use unspecified body and interior parts.

+Closing a deal addressing Fisker Inc's platform and manufacturing needs was seen as critical by investors.
+Fisker's inability in July to close the deal it initially targeted with VW sent shares in Spartan Energy down 20%.

-Use of Magna's aluminum-intensive vehicle platform will allow the Ocean to have an electric driving range of more than 300 miles (483 km) and will allow Fisker Inc to offer buyers the option of a third row of seating, Fisker said.
+Use of Magna's aluminum-intensive vehicle platform will allow the Ocean to have an electric driving range of more than 300 miles (483 km) and enable Fisker to offer buyers the option of a third row of seating, Henrik Fisker said.

 The vehicle will have a starting price of $37,499.

-Fisker's merger with Spartan is expected to close on Oct.
-30 and the EV maker's shares will trade on the New York Stock Exchange under the symbol "FSR", Fisker said.
+Fisker Inc's merger with Spartan is expected to close on Oct.
+30 and its shares will trade on the New York Stock Exchange under the symbol "FSR," Henrik Fisker said.

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))